Director: D. James Surmeier, Ph.D.

 Title: Rhythmicity and Synchrony in the Basal Ganglia

-The Northwestern University Center is focused on two major lines of study in Parkinson’s disease (PD) with strong translational potential.
-The first focuses on the mechanisms underlying the pathological rhythmic bursting activity patterns in the basal ganglia network formed by the subthalamic nucleus (STN), the external segment of the globus pallidus (GP) and the substantia nigra pars reticulate (SNr).
+Our Center is focused on two major lines of study in Parkinson’s disease (PD) research with strong translational potential.
+The first line of study focuses on the mechanisms underlying the pathological rhythmic bursting activity patterns in the basal ganglia network formed by the subthalamic nucleus (STN), the external segment of the globus pallidus (GP) and the substantia nigra pars reticulate (SNr).
 This activity is thought to be responsible for the motor symptoms of PD.
 Our group has identified adaptations in the STN-GP-SNr network in PD models that could be responsible for this pathophysiology.
-Our research teams are pursuing and will attempt to translate these discoveries into new therapeutic approaches for late-stage PD patients.
+Our research teams are pursuing these discoveries and will attempt to translate it into new therapeutic approaches for late stage PD patients.

 The second goal is to understand what happens to the motor circuitry of the brain when dopaminergic neurons are lost to the disease.
 If we can figure out how the network activity is changed, perhaps we can correct it.
 Although the problem is complex, this effort has already yielded a major insight into how the aberrant activity thought to be responsible for the inability to move arises.
 These studies are identifying a number of potential targets for pharmacological or genetic intervention that are currently being tested in animal models.
 These studies clearly hold the promise of powerful new therapies for late stage PD patients.